AmosEgel/smuthi/docs/examples/sphere_on_substrate/discussion.rst

    :width: 25%
    :align: right

-The "sphere on a substrate" example is a minimal example of how Smuthi can be used.
-It simulates a single glass sphere on a glass substrate.
+The "sphere on a substrate" is a minimal Smuthi simulation.
+It investigates scattering by a single glass sphere on a glass substrate.

+Click :download:`here <../../../examples/tutorials/sphere_on_substrate/dielectric_sphere_on_substrate.py>`
+to download the Python script or
+:download:`here <../../../examples/tutorials/sphere_on_substrate/dielectric_sphere_on_substrate.dat>`
+to download the input file.

 The simulation output is given by the top (i.e., air) and bottom (i.e., substrate) scattered far field in the form of a differential scattering cross section.